lidonation/intersect-product-commitee-nairobi-workshop/docs/workshops/paris-workshop-apr-2025.md

+---
+sidebar_label: Paris - Future of Cardano
+title:  Paris - Future of Cardano - April 2025
+sidebar_position: 2
+slug: /workshops/paris-apr-2025
+---

-# Future of Cardano Workshop: Strategizing for Product Market Fit
+# Paris - Future of Cardano - April 2025

+## Strategizing for Product Market Fit

 The Future of Cardano Workshop, recently convened in Paris, brought together a diverse group of key stakeholders deeply committed to the sustained growth